th-frontend/components/README.md

 Rules: Everything that is added here needs to be reviewed by 2 people at least.

+## Rules of the road
+Speedy / Accessible / Visual and Performant

 Click this to see each component load with html/css/js